Arham4/buy-the-dip/README.md

 Buy the Dip is a stock prediction app using Python flask for the backend and Google Flutter for the frontend.
 Using a trained neural network, the app recommends buy, hold, or sell signals for stocks.
 The factors involved are:
 - CNN's Fear and Greed Index
-  - Supper for Alternative's Bitcoin Fear and Greed Index
+  - Support for Alternative's Bitcoin Fear and Greed Index
 - Technical indicators
   - RSI
   - Slow stochastic